DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 Every procedural unit is required to preserve the possibility of the next valid procedural unit.

-7. The Canonical Operators
+7. Canonical Operators

 UFCPS uses four semantic operator classes:

 diff → fix → diss → unfold

+Operator

+Role

+Formal sketch

-diff — differentiation
+diff

-Identifies a relevant distinction in the current problem state.
+Identify a relevant distinction

 diff(Pₙ) → Dₙ

-fix — preservation
+fix

-Makes the relevant distinction an explicit component of the continuing state.
+Preserve the distinction explicitly

 fix(Dₙ) → Fₙ

+diss

+Release state from exclusive carrier dependence

+diss(Fₙ) → Sₙ₊₁

+unfold

+Instantiate the next procedural state

+unfold(Sₙ₊₁) → Pₙ₊₁

 fix does not mean permanent truth.
 It means that the distinction must not be silently discarded.

-diss — release

-Releases preserved state from exclusive dependence on the current carrier.

-diss(Fₙ) → Sₙ₊₁

-unfold — continuation

-Instantiates the next procedural state.

-unfold(Sₙ₊₁) → Pₙ₊₁

 The canonical cycle is: